 Do not execute an instruction to set the PIN bit to "1" from "0" and an instruction to set the MST and TRX bits to "0" from "1" simultaneously.
-It is because it may enter the state that the SCL pin is released and the SDA pin is released after about one machine cycle.
+Because it may enter the state that the SCL pin is released and the SDA pin is released after about one machine cycle.
 Do not execute an instruction to set the MST and TRX bits to "0" from "1" simultaneously when the PIN bit is "1."
-It is because it may become the same as above.
+Because it may become the same as above.